Is it safe and healthy to feed my dog peanut butter?

 We so often relate dogs to wolves, but it’s been proven that dogs’ digestive enzymes are quite different from wolves having been domesticated for tens of thousands of years.
 Dogs have adapted to having digestive enzymes that break down more carbohydrates and plant-based proteins.

 All of which is to say, peanuts are completely fine for dogs.
-In fact, I probably recommend them every day from both a nutritional and a behavioural sense.
+In fact, I probably recommend peanut butter every day from both a nutritional and a behavioural standpoint.

 But, unlike humans, we don’t see peanut allergies in dogs.
 So many people feed their dogs peanut butter and I’ve never, in 15 years of practice, seen a dog have an allergic reaction from peanut butter.
 There are however some nuts we do see problems with such as macadamia nuts.

 I often recommend that people put peanut butter in Kong toys, those rubber beehive-shaped toys dogs can chew on that are indestructible.
 Smear a bit of peanut butter in the hollow center and you have a great way to keep your dog chewing on something they can’t destroy or swallow and that will keep them distracted and amused.

 Peanut Butter is a good source of protein, healthy fats, vitamin B, vitamin E, minerals and fiber.
 Healthy fats have been shown to increase "good" cholesterol and decrease "bad" cholesterol.

 It’s best to feed your dog raw, unsalted, sugar-free peanut butter.

 The peanut butter must not contain xylitol, which is deadly for dogs.